 A vial is for single use only and the remaining solution must be discarded.

 Any unused product or waste material should be disposed of in accordance with local requirements.

 The following information is intended for healthcare professionals only:

-Only the 3.5 mg vial can be administered subcutaneously, as described below.
+The 1 mg, 2.5 mg, 3 mg and 3.5 mg vial can be administered subcutaneously, as described below.